sitamgithub-MSIT/TextSnap/README.md

 - `src\`: The source code directory containing the project's main files.

+  - `app\`: The folder that contains the source code for the main functionality of the application.

     - `model.py`: The file that contains the Florence-2 vision foundation model for generating responses.
     - `task.py`: The file that contains the code for adapting the model to the OCR task.

+  - `utils\`: The folder that contains the utility function for the project.

-  - `utils.py`: The file containing the project's utility functions.
+    - `processing.py`: The file containing the project's utility functions regarding OCR tasks.

+  - `logger.py`: This file contains the logging configuration for the project.
+  - `exception.py`: This file contains the exception handling for the project.

 - `app.py`: The main file that contains the Gradio application for the OCR task.
 - `requirements.txt`: The file that contains the required dependencies for the project.